-- Never install the sensor in the engine compartment! - Find a spot close to the control module so that the wires do not need to be extended.
+- Never put the Stinger® in the engine compartment! - Find a spot close to the control module so that the wires do not need to be extended.
 Keep it away from the heater core (or any other heat sources) and any obvious leaks.

-How the sensor is mounted is the most important factor in its performance.
+How the Stinger° is mounted is the most important factor in its performance.
 We recommend two methods:

-- Using double-sided tape or hook-and-loop fastener to mount to a trim panel or an air duct, or - Wire-tying to a wire harness.
+Using double-sided tape or hook-and-loop fastener to mount to a trim panel or an air duct,

+Wire-tying to a wire harness.